 The most common seed grown, and the primary one I grow in my hydroponic systems is barley.
 I think it produces the best overall bang for your buck.
 You can pick up barley online, but you can get a better deal at a local feed store.

 Fodder is great for livestock all year round.
-It’s easy to digest, providing more nutrients, to your animals while decreasing feed cost.
-Livestock that is fed fodder produces overall produces better than those that are not.
+It’s easy to digest, providing more nutrients to your animals while decreasing feed cost.
+Livestock that is fed fodder produces better than those that are not.
 Chicken eggs yolks are darker, tasting eggier, cows will have higher milk production and butterfat content, and the meat from your livestock will be of a higher quality and texture.

 Hydroponic Fodder Systems: Building vs. Buying